This absolutely dreamy vegan pumpkin and spinach lasagna for two has a smooth pumpkin bechamel sauce and a creamy spinach filling.

-This Pumpkin and Spinach Lasagna is just about the perfect meal if you love creamy pastas that melt in your mouth and seem way more indulgent than they actually are.
+This Pumpkin and Spinach Vegan Lasagna for Two is just about the perfect meal if you love creamy pastas that melt in your mouth and seem way more indulgent than they actually are.
 And if you hate baking up those full-size lasagnas that take forever to make and then last forever and a week.

 To top the lasagna I used some grated potatoes because I love potatoes and I love the crunch they add to the creamy lasagna.
 You could go with breadcrumbs mixed with a little oil and herbs if you’d rather.

-This lasagna is an extraordinarily healthy indulgence, as you can see from the nutrition label at the end of the post.
+This vegan lasagna for two is an extraordinarily healthy indulgence, as you can see from the nutrition label at the end of the post.
 A single serving packs nearly 11 grams of protein, more than 8 grams of dietary fiber, and more than 400 percent of your daily requirement for Vitamin A. Although I called this a lasagna for two it could easily feed four people.
 Or you could brown bag leftovers to lunch, like we did.
 The only problem is, once you’ve licked off the last of the crumbs you might be left wishing you had made more.

 - 6 no-boil lasagna noodles